epigraphy-info/epigraphy-info/README.md

 ### LOCALLY on your computer (preferred mode)

-- safer option; steep learning curve but great for tracking changes anc collaboration between multiple people
+- safer option; steep learning curve but great for tracking changes and collaboration between multiple people
 - the easiest way is to use command line (Terminal) on your computer, but if you prefer there are several GUI Clients/softwares that you can use on Windows and Macs such as [GitHub Desktop](https://desktop.github.com/)

 #### First time working with repo